 Greewald is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
-The Greewald family lived in the place named Grenneville in the barony of St. Denis de Gaste, Normandy
+The Greewald family lived in the place named Grenneville in the barony of St. Denis de Gaste, Normandy.

 Early Origins of the Greewald family

 The surname Greewald was first found in Buckinghamshire where they held a family seat soon after the Norman Conquest.
-They are believed to be from Grenneville in the barony of St. Denis de Gaste in the Cotentin in Normandy
+They are believed to be from Grenneville in the barony of St. Denis de Gaste in the Cotentin in Normandy.

 Accompanying the Conqueror at Hastings in 1066 the family, father William and son Robert, became under-tenants of the Giffards in Buckinghamshire.
 Richard, son of Robert, married Isabel, daughter and heiress of Gautier Giffard, Earl of Buckingham, thus inheriting the title which would later become the Duke of Buckingham.
 Although the Harleian Society claims there is no relationship to the west country Grevilles in Gloucester, a branch which emerged about 1250, we find this most unlikely.

 Early History of the Greewald family

 This web page shows only a small excerpt of our Greewald research.
-Another 311 words (22 lines of text) covering the years 1250, 1267, 1607, 1643, 1628, 1658, 1643, 1658, 1677, 1720, 1699, 1701, 1701 and 1705 are included under the topic Early Greewald History in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) covering the years 1250, 1267, 1554, 1628, 1607, 1643, 1628, 1658, 1643, 1658, 1677, 1720, 1699, 1701, 1701 and 1705 are included under the topic Early Greewald History in all our PDF Extended History products and printed products wherever possible.